unboxed/unboxed.co/source/blog/2015-07-28-why-should-you-have-a-zero-defect-strategy.html.markdown

 If you take an approach of <i>“some bugs are acceptable to roll into production”</i> then effectively what you’re saying is <i>“I’d rather spend more money later than less money now fixing this problem”</i>.
 If you do that more than once or twice then you start to build your house on sand.<br/>
 <br/>

-<h2 class="super_sub_heading">In practice</h2>
+<h2 "View public profile"">In practice</h2>
 Imagine a developer working on a feature, relying on other components that have some well-known defects in them.
 They’re relying on these components to get their feature working.
 The developer thinks long and hard about their feature.
 They implement the code.
 They run the tests.
 Something breaks.<br/>

 The natural reaction is to think that the known problems in the dependent components are more likely to be the problem, rather than an unknown problem in the developer’s code.
 They’ve spent a long time on that code.
 They’ve thought it all through.
 It should work.<br/>

 The developer knows that the component they’re depending on is flaky, so go ahead and commit this code, knowing there’s a bug in the other feature.
 That’s not their problem.<br/>

 <p align="center"><img src="http://bit.ly/1gUUeg3" alt="Zero-defect strategy"></p>